 2 Nov 2018 – North of Tyne Authority

-The North of Tyne Combined Authority is established under a directly elected mayor.
+The North of Tyne Combined Authority is established.
 The combined authority covers Newcastle upon Tyne, Northumberland and North Tyneside.
-A broader authority had been proposed that would have also included Durham County, the City of Sunderland and the Boroughs of Gateshead and South Tyneside, but those councils were not satisfied with the plan due to concerns over funding.
+A broader authority had been proposed that would have included Durham County, the City of Sunderland and the Boroughs of Gateshead and South Tyneside, but those councils were not satisfied with the plan due to concerns over funding.

 2018 – Northern Spire